Richardaeld/Fat_Racoon_Kitchen/README.md

     + Uses an email validation that:
         + Checks for an appropriate email suffix and that the email address contains a `@`.
             + (Ex. `.com`, `.edu`, `.net`, and `.org`)
-    + Creating a new password will use validation that checks both the new password and the confirm new password are identical.
+    + Uses a password validation that checks both the "new password" and the "confirm new password" to be sure they are identical.
-+ Users wishing to create a new password, must click on the **Create New Password** button.
-This keeps users from accidently invalidating the form by starting the new password validation.
++ Users who wish to create a new password must click on the **Create New Password** button.
+This button keeps users from accidently starting the new password validation and invalidating the form.
 This is addressed in **Scalability** and **Other Problems**.

 ## Search Bar Returns
-+ Lists all returned recipes in their own sticky note that is filled with:
++ Lists all returned recipes on their own sticky note.
++ Allows users to easily read all the returned recipes.
++ The returned sticky notes will have:
-    + The recipes general information.
+    + The recipe's general information.
-    + A banner gfor **Browse our Grandparent Classics**, **Browse our Lazy Favorites**, or both.
+    + A place for the banner for **Browse our Grandparent Classics**, **Browse our Lazy Favorites**, or both.
-    + This allows users to easily find the recipe they are searching for.
-    + A place holder message if the search has no results.
+    + A placeholder message if the search has no results.
 This place holder will redirect a user to the home page when clicked on.
 + This page is used to return four different search type results, that:
     + Return user searches from the search bar.
 These searches:
-        + Are restricted to only searching for recipe name, featured ingredient, and created by.
+        + Are restricted to searching for recipe name, featured ingredient, and created by.
         + Are used with the **Browse Chef Fat_Racoon's Recipes** button.
         + Do not return recipe ingredients, recipe steps, or recipe description of the requested documents.
-This is to lesson the burden on the server and improve the clients load time.
+This is to lessen the burden on the server and improve the clients load time.
     + Return the profile page's recently **10 Recently Favorited Recipes**, and **10 Recently Viewed Recipes** searches.
 These searches:
         + Use the `$or` operator to find favorite or viewed recipes in a single clean search instead of multiple searches.
-This is to lesson the burden on the server and improve the clients load time.
+This is to lessen the burden on the server and improve the clients load time.
     + Return the profile page's **10 Recently Uploaded Recipes** searches.
 These searches:
         + Do not return recipe ingredients, recipe steps, or recipe description of the requested documents.
-This is to lesson the burden on the server and improve the clients load time.
+This is to lessen the burden on the server and improve the clients load time.
     + Return the browse button searches for **Browse our Grandparent Classics** and **Browse our Lazy Favorites**.
 These searches:
         + Use the `$eq` operator to find boolean tags.
         + This search is only capable of looking for true boolean values.